PRACTICE DIRECTION 3A – FAMILY MEDIATION INFORMATION AND ASSESSMENT MEETINGS (MIAMS)

 27.

-The applicant will need to be prepared to produce at the first hearing the names, contact information and details of the dates of contact with the authorised family mediators.
+The applicant will need to send to the court with their application the names, contact information and details of the dates of contact with the authorised family mediators.

 28.